ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/proj01.md

 1. **Issue is created** in Github (by anyone) and placed in "To-Do" column of your Project on github.

-   The issue is created on the project page for your team, i.e. here:
+   The issue is created on the issues list for your team, i.e. here:

    <div class="project-links" markdown="1">
    <style>